gpt-engineer-org/gpt-engineer/README.md

 ## Features

+### Pre Prompts
 You can specify the "identity" of the AI agent by overriding the `preprompts` folder, with your own version of the `preprompts`, using the `--use-custom-preprompts` argument.

 Editing the `preprompts` is how you make the agent remember things between projects.

+### Vision

+By default, GPT Engineer expects text input via a `prompt` file.
+It can also accept imagine inputs for vision capable models.
+This can be useful for adding UX or architecture diagrams as additional context for GPT Engineer.
+You can do this by specifiying an image directory with the --image_directory flag and setting a vision capable model in the second cli argument.

+E.g. `gpte projects/example-vision gpt-4-vision-preview --prompt_file prompt/text --image_directory prompt/images -i`

+### Open source, local and alternative models

+By defaul GPT Engineer supports OpenAI Models via the OpenAI API or Azure Open AI API, and Anthropic models.

-You can also run with open source models, like WizardCoder.
+With a little extra set up you can also run with open source models, like WizardCoder.
 See the [documentation](https://gpt-engineer.readthedocs.io/en/latest/open_models.html) for example instructions.

 ## Mission